 The village of San Juan

 The world is getting smaller - and that is equally true of Ibiza.
-San Juan, however, remains almost in a suspended timelock.
-The island's nothernmost village is quaint and completely free of international enterprise.
+San Juan, however, remains almost in a suspended time lock.
+The island's northernmost village is quaint and completely free of international enterprise.
 Yes, it's virtually a brand-free zone apart from the banks.
 San Juan can even claim to have some of the most unique building design in all the Balearics.
 Sundays, which host the ever-popular market, is one of the best times to go for hustle and bustle.
-You can even sample some delicious homemade Hierbas liqueur.
+Catch the live music as you sip on the island favourite, Hierbas ibicencas, to feel like a real local.

-Towering 136 metres above sea level and home to a variety of birds of prey, Cap des Falco on the southern tip is a rewarding experience as is conquering it.
+Towering 136 metres above sea level and home to a variety of birds of prey, the view from Cap des Falco on the southern tip is as much a rewarding experience as conquering it.
 Get some fresh air in your lungs and take the trek from Las Salinas.
 Be advised, this isn't a walk suitable for novices.
-With five challenging peaks on the route, you will need to be well equipped and suitably attired.
+With five challenging peaks on the route, you will need to be well-equipped and suitably attired.
 The payoff is the stunning view out across the salt flats (pictured) once you reach the summit.

 Secret Beaches